code2k13/code2k13/README.md

-### Hi there 👋, I am Ashish Patil (he/him/his)
+### Hi there 👋, this is Ashish (he/him/his) !

 I am a software architect with 17 years of experience in design and development of solutions for multiple domains.
 Hands-on with machine learning, Google Cloud and full stack web development.
 Avid learner, blogger and experimenter of new technologies.
-I have recently started contributing to open source.

 Check out my
 - Blog for some stuff and experiments I am engaged with : [https://ashishware.com/](https://ashishware.com/)